droyo/APL/README.md

 If you want to tweak compiler/linker flags, they are in the file `config.mk`.
 This project has no dependencies other than the C standard library.
-The source is developed using the GNU C compiler on Linux.
+The source is developed using gcc and tcc on Linux, but should compile on other platforms.

 # Install